Q. How can I find out more information about transferring to UCSB or transfer admission requirements?

 Q. Can I double major as a junior transfer?

-A. For information regarding declaring a double major, see: http://www.duels.ucsb.edu/advising/planning/major or speak with a College of Letters and Science academic advisor in the Transfer Student Center.
+For College of Letters & Science students: please see http://www.duels.ucsb.edu/advising/planning/major or speak with a College of Letters and Science academic advisor in the Transfer Student Center.

 Q. Who should I talk to if I am struggling in my courses?